Recommended for you:

 Your dog has officially made it over the hill of middle age.
 With seniority your dog is changing, so make sure you're keeping an eye on their nutrition and health, and consult your vet to see if you should switch to a senior dog food.
 Larger breed dogs may reach seniority sooner than smaller breeds, so it is important to ask your vet when your pooch has reached this phase.
 For instance, your shih tzu might still be barreling around the house at eleven, but your golden retriever might be slowing down by age seven.

 It might be around this time that you'll want to cut back on food to avoid the weight gain that comes with less activity.
 You should also watch senior dogs for signs of weight loss, which can be a sign of health issues, like dental problems.
 Continue with twice a day feedings.
 Your dog may appreciate the routine.
 If you see changes to your dog's weight or eating habits, talk to your vet.

-Feeding your dog the right amount of high-quality dog food through each step of his life will go a long way to keeping your four-legged friend healthy.
+Feeding your dog the right amount of high-quality dog food through each step of their life will go a long way to keeping your four-legged friend healthy.
 Just as eating amounts vary from person to person, eating amounts vary from dog to dog, which is why consulting your vet is the best place to start.

 Keep in mind the above age ranges and information are just guidelines.
-Health issues might age your dog faster, or he could remain vital well into his senior years.
+Health issues might age your dog faster, or they could remain vital well into their senior years.
 Monitoring your dog's health, choosing high-quality dog food for every life stage, and keeping an open dialogue with your vet will help you answer how much to feed your dog and make the best choices to nourish your furry friend through puppyhood and into his golden years.